rileyhogan/C200-Project-07/README.md

 - Transform data seemed inconsistent between the "Button" object and other positions, but I found out after a quick search that this was just because the pivot was not set to Center.

+- When importing the animations for my player character, I ran into a bug that I was unable to solve, which really just derailed my entire project.
+I spent hours trying to make the animations work, and eventually I got so deep into it that reverting to the default character controller animations became unfeasible too.
+My frustration really only compounded from this point onward, and to be quite honest after spending a whole day on this issue, I just could not deal with this project anymore.
+I apologize for turning this project in half finished, but I'm really just not happy with how it's going and can't find a way to make it work.

 ## Implementation
 Features
 Assets, or resources used